Tilatti/LinkerReport/README.md

 }
 ```

-Note here that we use the flag *--elf*.
-The difference with *--object* and
-*--archive* is that the first get the list of symbols via *readelf* and the
-second via *nm*.
+Their is no functional difference by giving the input files via
+*--executable*, *--object* or *--archive*.
+The only difference will be the
+*type* field of the root object in the JSON output file.

 Some filters are implemented.
 These filter are only applicable on symbols.
 The
-tree structure with the containers (object or archive files) is still
+tree structure with the containers is still generated.
-generated.

 Generate a wiki table with all the symbols smaller than 8 bytes contained in an
 archive file.